-We have not entered into, and do not expect to enter into, investments for trading or speculative purposes.
+Our cash and cash equivalents at September 30, 2016 were unrestricted and held for working capital purposes.
+We do not enter into investments for trading or speculative purposes.

 Our accounts receivable balance fluctuates from period to period, which affects our cash flow from operating activities.
 Fluctuations vary depending on cash collections, client mix, and the timing of shipment and acceptance of our tools.